The Downtown Programme is a series of 7 infrastructure projects to rejuvenate the Auckland waterfront.

 The TSA team have continued at full speed working over COVID-19 Levels 4 and 3 on the Downtown Programme on behalf of Auckland Transport providing Project Management and Engineer to Contract services for 5 of the 7 projects in the programme.
 This includes the Ferry Basin Redevelopment, which provides infrastructure in the form of 6 new pontoons with architectural canopies, increasing the ferry operations’ flexibility and resilience, in turn meeting the city’s growing transport needs.
 The Downtown Public Space project will create a revitalised area for the community overlooking the Ferry Basin, situated between Queens Wharf and Princes Wharf.
 The team is also heavily involved in service relocations to maintain and upgrade Auckland’s key lifelines along Quay Street.

-The first pontoon was installed in February 2020, and provides facilities for several thousand passengers a day with the installation of the further five to be undertaken as the project progresses.
+The first ferry wharf pontoon was installed in February 2020, and provides facilities for several thousand passengers a day with the installation of the further five to be undertaken as the project progresses.
+Three elements of the southern canopy for the new ferry berths have been lifted into position over the course of a week in October 2020.

 Our responsibilities include: